RyotaRaven/NightandDay/README.md

 Current Issues
 --------------
--when the platforms are invisible you still collide

 -you can infinitely jump...the colliders arent calling ontriggerenter2D to say that the character is on the ground...need to figure that out.

 Goals/Ideas